Global pact forged to contain oil price crash

-DUBAI (AP) — The OPEC oil cartel and other oil producers agreed Sunday to boost oil prices by cutting nearly 10 million barrels a day in production, or a tenth of global supply, according to several national energy officials who participated in the talks.
+DUBAI, United Arab Emirates (AP) — The OPEC oil cartel and other oil producers agreed Sunday to boost oil prices by cutting nearly 10 million barrels a day in production, or a tenth of global supply, according to energy officials from several nations who participated in the talks.

-Mexico’s energy minister said Sunday on Twitter that the group of nations agreed to cut 9.7 million barrels a day cut to begin May 1.
-Kuwait Oil Minister Khaled al-Fadhel tweeted similar information Sunday.
+Mexico’s energy minister said on Twitter that the group of nations agreed to cut 9.7 million barrels a day to begin May 1.
+Energy officials from other countries shared similar information after the officials met by video conference Sunday.

-Iran’s oil ministry also tweeted confirming the 9.7 million cut for May and June.
+Iran’s oil ministry also confirmed the 9.7 million cut for May and June.
 It said the so-called OPEC+ countries agree to have Mexico reduce its output by 100,000 barrels only for those two months.
 That had been a sticking point for the accord meant to boost global energy prices.

 The agreement would be an unprecedented global pact to stabilize the market.